feixue94/lbr/README.md

 ## Acknowledgements

 Part of the code is from previous excellent works including [SuperPoint](https://github.com/magicleap/SuperPointPretrainedNetwork), [R2D2](https://github.com/naver/r2d2)
 , [hloc](https://github.com/cvg/Hierarchical-Localization).
-If you can find more details from their released repositories if you are interested in their works.
+You can find more details from their released repositories if you are interested in their works.